 Brands are living entities, meaning they need to be upkept.
 Sometimes they need light overhauling, where the business might tweak the colours, fonts, photography or messaging so they stay relevant for customers.
 Sometimes they need a big overhaul, like if you’re a supermarket wanting to tell customers you’re more about quality fresh food, less about cheap basics.

-A regular brand audit will reveal what steps you should take.
-Of course this takes time, resources and clued-up people.
+Brand upkeep takes time, resources and clued-up people.
 It needs to be done annually, or at least biennially.
 And it can’t be rushed because you suddenly realise there’s a big event coming up and you’d like a new presence.

-In this seven-part series, we guide business owners through the process of auditing your brand, using a simplified version of what an agency strategist might use.
+In this seven-part series, we guide business owners through the process of auditing their brand, using a simplified version of what an agency strategist might use.
 Why simplified?
 Because the concepts can get a little lofty.
 If you haven’t done this before, you’re going to have a lot of questions – of the ‘am I doing this right’ kind.

 And we don’t want you to self-doubt.
 We want you to get on with the task of probing what your business stands for, how you’re really different, and what tactics to roll out next.
 You can then engage various creative resources to help, knowing these efforts will be supported by solid thinking.

 Five strategic steps to design a great brand

 How did some of your favourite brands grow to become the success stories they are?
 By following proven processes to build a memorable brand platform, of course.
 The five steps in this brand audit will help develop clarity around your own branding, in several areas from the experience to the visuals.

 Get up close and personal with brand experience and business data